Peanuts by Charles Schulz for February 23, 2021

 43. Missing large

-chris.lemarie about 3 years ago
+chris.lemarie over 3 years ago

 I once called my wife in NY from a business convention in France.
 It was 3am there (9pm here), and I thought it was a good moment to catch her after dinner.
 I was also in high spirits after a slightly wild party with colleagues.
 I caught her in the middle of struggling with our son’s homework… She did not think great the fact that I was having fun, and here I found myself, at 3am, tipsy in a street of Cannes, Côte d’Azur, trying to figure out a very similar maths problem (I remember a bath tub was involved).